RicardsGraudins/Playfair-Cipher/README.md

 | DAYS | 635317 | 0.000150401 | -3.822746584 |

 The final score, **h(n)**, for “HAPPYDAYS” is just the sum of the log probabilities, i.e. 3.960779349 + -4.557751689 + -5.964871583 + -6.467676267 + -4.590956247 + 3.822746584 = **-29.36478172**.
 A decrypted message with a larger score than this is more “English” than this text and therefore must have been decrypted with a “better” key.

+## How to run:
+1. Download repository.
+2. CD into runme folder.
+3. java -cp playfair.jar ie.gmit.sw.ai.CipherBreaker

+Decryption key for encrypted file is **THEQUICKBROWNFOXJUMPEDOVERTHELAZYDOGS**.
+**Note**: that the weaknesses outlined earlier rely on repetition and frequency counts and, in the absence of cribs, require enough cipher-text to reveal patterns.
+In practice, this implies that at least 200 characters of cipher-text are available.
+It is up to the user to determine the correct/optimal temperature and the number of transitions in order to break the Playfair Cipher when using the Simulated Annealing Algorithm.

+## References
+* Goldberg, D., 1991.
+What every computer scientist should know about floating-point arithmetic.
+ACM Computing Surveys (CSUR), 23(1), pp.5-48.